Frank Tompkins: Early career

 Although his father and grandfather were alumni of the Military Academy, Frank Tompkins eschewed an appointment himself and entered the Army directly from civilian life, commissioned a second lieutenant in the 8th Cavalry on August 1, 1891.
 Three months later he accepted an open second lieutenant's position with the 7th Cavalry, where he remained until 1898.
 In 1897 he graduated from the Infantry and Cavalry School at Fort Leavenworth, Kansas.

 Philippines

 Tompkins was promoted to first lieutenant in the 2nd Cavalry on July 12, 1898, and to captain in the newly created 11th Cavalry in February 1901, commanding Troop G in Batangas Province in the Philippines between March 1901 and March 1904.
-His unit engaged in counter-guerrilla operations against General Miguel Malvar and his 3,000 insurrectos during the successful final campaign of the Philippine–American War between December 1, 1901 and April 30, 1902.
+His unit engaged in counter-guerrilla operations against General Miguel Malvar and his 3,000 insurrectos during the successful final campaign of the Philippine–American War between December 1, 1901, and April 30, 1902.
 Tompkins accompanied the regiment to its new station at Fort Des Moines, Iowa.
 From October 1906 to March 1909 his unit served in Cuba as part of the Army of Pacification.
 In September 1910 Tompkins became a professor of military science in tactics at Norwich University, Vermont.
-He served three tours as its commandant of cadets, from 1910–1913, 1916–1917, and 1919–1923.
+He served three tours as its commandant of cadets, from 1910 to 1913, 1916–1917, and 1919–1923.